levelkdev/dxtrust/README.md

-# OpenRaise
+# DXtrust

-The **OpenRaise Dapp** is used to raise funds for decentralized organizations.
+The **DXtrust** is used to raise funds for [DXdao](http://dxdao.eth.link/).

 ## Technical Description

-The OpenRaise Dapp is designed to be completely client side, which means that it runs entirely on the browser of the user and only consumes necessary information and interacts when needed with the Ethereum blockchain.
+The DXtrust Dapp is designed to be completely client side, which means that it runs entirely on the browser of the user and only consumes necessary information and interacts when needed with the Ethereum blockchain.
 The dapp is written in javascript and typescrypt, it uses ReactJS and Webapack.
 The contracts used in the dapp are the c-org contracts from fairmint. https://github.com/Fairmint/c-org.